-If you would like to use an electrically powered vehicle for certain routes, you can set up a kilometer restriction for these routes in the PTV route planning tools.
-Prioritization of electric trucks or vans is also possible.
+If you would like to use an electrically powered vehicle for certain routes, you can set up a mileage restriction for these routes in the PTV route planning tools.
+Prioritisation of electric trucks or vans is also possible.
 In addition, areas can be designated in which only e-vehicles are to be used

 CO2 reduction measures and their effect